PierreLs63/QueryBox/README.md

 #### **src**
 This is the main source folder containing all the application code and resources.
 It is further divided into subdirectories:

-- **`assets`**: Stores images, fonts, and other static resources used in the application.
+- **`assets`** : Stores images, fonts, and other static resources used in the application.
-- **`components`**: Houses reusable React components to build the user interface.
+- **`components`** : Houses reusable React components to build the user interface.
-- **`context`**: Contains context providers for managing global states using React Context API.
+- **`context`** : Contains context providers for managing global states using React Context API.
-- **`hooks`**: Custom hooks to encapsulate and reuse logic across components.
+- **`hooks`** : Custom hooks to encapsulate and reuse logic across components.
-- **`pages`**: Represents individual pages or views of the application.
+- **`pages`** : Represents individual pages or views of the application.
-- **`utils`**: Includes utility functions and helpers, such as `variables.js`.
+- **`utils`** : Includes the file `variables.js`.
-- **`zustand`**: A folder that appears to store configurations or files related to the `zustand` state management library.
+- **`zustand`** : A folder that appears to store configurations or files related to the `zustand` state management library.

 ### Key Files in `src`
-- `variables.js`: A utility file that might define constants or configuration variables used throughout the app.
+- `variables.js` : A utility file that might define constants or configuration variables used throughout the app.

 ### Other Key Files
-- `App.jsx`: The main application component that defines the overall structure of the app.
+- `App.jsx` : The main application component that defines the overall structure of the app.
-- `main.jsx`: The entry point of the React application, where the root component is rendered.
+- `main.jsx` : The entry point of the React application, where the root component is rendered.
-- `index.html`: The HTML template file used by Vite to inject the bundled JavaScript.
+- `index.html` : The HTML template file used by Vite to inject the bundled JavaScript.

 This structured organization ensures clarity, making the codebase easy to understand and modify.